-Water based ink embed into the fabric and produce a soft feel on touching.
+Water-based ink embeds into the fabric and produces a soft feel on touching.
 Furthermore, these inks are eco-friendly causing minimal harm to the environment.

 Designs from water-based inks are neither prone to cracking nor fading.
 However, the ink produces best results on some materials such as pure cotton fabrics, towels and lightweight stretch materials such as bamboo and rib.

-Discharge ink is another water-based ink that is specifically formulated to produce best results on dark colored fabrics.
-The type of fabric, as well as manufacturer's specifications, can determine the type of ink to use.
+Discharge ink is another water-based ink that is specifically formulated to produce a better result on dark colored fabrics.
+The type of fabric, as well as manufacturer specifications, can determine the type of ink to use.

-Plastisol ink sits on top of the fabric rather that embedding on the fabric.
-While they ink may not be friendly to the environment, the major downfall is that designs done printed using plastisol ink are prone to cracking and fading.
+Plastisol ink sits on top of the fabric rather than embedding on the fabric.
+While the ink may not be friendly to the environment, the major downfall is that designs done printed using plastisol ink are prone to cracking and fading.